xapax/security/bash-scripting.md

 ## Deamonize an execution

 If you do a ping-sweep with host the command will take about a second to complete.
-ANd if you run that against 255 hosts I will take a long time to complete.
-To avoid this we can just deamonize every execution to ake it faster
+And if you run that against 255 hosts I will take a long time to complete.
+To avoid this we can just deamonize every execution to make it faster.
+We use the **&** to demonize it.

 ```
 #!/bin/bash